-From these solid foundations, Apollonius developed a comprehensive and rigorous treatment of all the geometrical aspects of the conic sections, including their symptomata - the proportional relations that hold for the points of a conic section.
+- the proportional relations that hold for the points of a conic section.
 Both before and especially after Apollonius, Greek geometers had realized that these symptomata could give the solutions to some open problems that no one had solved using a compass and straightedge - namely the trisection of the angle and the doubling of the cube.
 However, such solutions encountered widespread resistance among the mathematical community of the time, precisely because they were not reproducible with only a compass and a straightedge.
 This seems to be an apparent contradiction, as Apollonius had developed the symptomata of the conics with only a compass and straightedge.
 The problem lies, once again, in infinity.
-Apollonius proved propositions that allow one to use the symptomata to construct points on the curve of a conic section using a compass and straightedge.
-However, one cannot construct the entire curve in this manner, unless one were to construct an infinite number of points and add them together, which is impossible in Aristotelian philosophy.
+Apollonius proved propositions that allow one to use the symptomata to construct points on the curve of a conic section.
+However, one cannot construct the entire curve in this manner, unless one were to construct an infinite number of points, which is impossible.
 Without the entire curve, one cannot find the intersection of that curve with another curve.
 Therefore, to solve the aforementioned problems required the construction of complete, non-circular, curved lines, an impossible feat by Greek standards.

 Thus, at least part of the mathematical community never truly accepted the conic sections as acceptable for constructions.
-However, as it became clear that trisecting the angle and doubling the cube could not be done without them, pragmatic concerns largely prevailed, and many geometers accepted the conics, and even more complicated curves, into geometrical constructions, with the compromise that geometry was partitioned into three kind of problems.29 Plane problems were those whose solutions required only a compass and straightedge; solid problems required the conic sections, and linear problems required some other type of curve.
+However, as it became clear that trisecting the angle and doubling the cube could not be done without them, pragmatic concerns largely prevailed, and many geometers accepted the conics, and even more complicated curves, into geometrical constructions, with the compromise that geometry was partitioned into three kind of problems.
+Plane problems were those whose solutions required only a compass and straightedge; solid problems were solved by conic sections, and linear problems were solved by any other type of curve.
 In this way, Euclidean geometry embraced a larger range of problems and constructions, at the cost of instituting a class hierarchy of constructions.

 We will next consider the innovations in Euclidean geometry that two more modern mathematicians have contributed: Galileo Galilei and René Descartes.
 First, though, we must briefly note that Euclidean geometry underwent several important changes as it worked its way though the ages between classical Greece and Renaissance Europe.
 In one of the most marked changes, later authors regarded the starting points of geometry, that is, the definitions, postulates, and axioms, as being much more important than Euclid and his contemporaries.
-We have already seen a few hints of this trend: the contention over which lines are acceptable as starting points for constructions, and Proclus's lengthy discourse on all the starting points of Euclid's Elements Book I (from which a small sample was excerpted above).
-We observed earlier that the starting points in the Elements and other texts were not part of the main body of the texts, but rather comprised a more informal introduction.
+We have already seen a few hints of this trend: the contention over which lines are acceptable as starting points for constructions, and Proclus's lengthy discourse on all the starting points of Euclid's Elements Book I (from which a small sample was excerpted above for another purpose).
+We observed earlier that the starting points in the Elements and other texts were not part of the main body of the texts, but rather in the more informal introduction.
 Later authors, like Proclus, seem not to have been aware of this, and in any case they found numerous deficiencies in the postulates and axioms, and sought to correct them.
-The ultimate result was that the axiomatic foundation of Euclidean geometry grew to become regarded as an essential contributor to its rigor.
+The ultimate result was that the axiomatic foundation of Euclidean geometry grew to become an essential contributor to its rigor.